 When they were finished creating, I took a picture of each artist holding her masterpiece.

 That’s the birthday girl front and centre, and her younger sister to the left.

-I love that each piece is “one-of-a-kind” and a true reflection of what the artist was feeling at the time that she created it.
+I love that each child’s artwork is unique and a true reflection of what the artist was feeling at the time that she created it.

-Doesn’t the flower painting in the middle if this next shot look like a floral version of the artist herself?
+Doesn’t the flower painting in the middle if the photo below look like a floral version of the artist herself?
 The colours of the frame and background match her shirt, and the flower petals match her hat.
 I’m not sure that was intentional, but it’s clear that the artist is fond of the colours she chose.

 And each girl now has a unique piece of custom art-work to hang on her bedroom wall.